Woahai321/list-sync/ReadMe.md

     - **API Key**: The API key from your Overseerr account.
     - **IMDB List ID**: The ID of the IMDB list you want to import.

+2. **Saving Configuration**:
+    - The script will prompt you to enter a password to encrypt your configuration.
+    - This encrypted configuration will be saved and reused for future imports.

 ---

 ## 🛠 Troubleshooting